-- 5. Wear appropriate respiratory protection while handling Fumi-Cel®/Fumi-Strip as per the instructions outlined in Section 6, RESPIRATORY PROTECTION.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn. - 6.
-Apply FUMI-CEL® plates and/or FUMI-STRIP® to the area to be treated.
-Lean the Plates against walls, columns, pallet or other support which will allow free access of air to both sides of the Plates.
-FUMI-STRIP® are to be opened, accordion style, and stood on end so that the surfaces of each Plate are exposed. - 7.
-Doors leading to the fumigated space should be closed, sealed, locked and placarded with warning signs. - 8.
-The fumigation period usually lasts from 2 to 5 days depending upon the temperature.
+- 7 Doors leading to the fumigated space should be closed, sealed, locked and placarded with warning signs. - 8.
+The fumigation period usually lasts from 3 to 5 days depending upon the temperature.
 Periodically monitor hydrogen phosphide gas levels at several locations along the fumigation zone perimeter (i.e., according to a schedule made by the licensed/certified applicator as per site characteristics and environmental conditions).
-If at any time the person monitoring hydrogen phosphide levels detects hydrogen phosphide concentrations greater than 0.1 ppm, the area MUST immediately be cleared of all individuals who are not wearing respiratory protection as outlined in Section 6, and the fumigation zone must be extended until the hydrogen phosphide levels are at or below 0.1 ppm along the perimeter and warning signs relocated to reflect the new fumigation zone perimeter.
-Refer to the sections on FUMI-GATION ZONE REQUIREMENTS and PLACARDING OF FUMIGATION AREAS for detailed instructions. - 9.
+If at any time the person monitoring hydrogen phosphide gas levels detects hydrogen phosphide gas concentrations greater than 0.1 ppm, the area MUST immediately be cleared of all individuals who are not wearing respiratory protection as outlined in Section 6, and the fumigation zone must be extended until the hydrogen phosphide gas levels are at or below 0.1 ppm along the perimeter and warning signs relocated to reflect the new fumigation zone perimeter.
+Refer to the sections on FUMIGATION ZONE REQUIREMENTS and PLACARDING OF FUMIGATION AREAS for detailed instructions. - 9.
 Upon completion of the exposure period, windows, doors, vents, etc., should be opened and the fumigated structure allowed to aerate.
-Do not enter the structure and the fumigation zone without appropriate respiratory protection until the hydrogen phosphide concentration is at or below 0.1 ppm in the structure.
-If entry into the fumigation zone is required, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm MUST be worn until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
+Do not enter the structure without appropriate respiratory protection until the hydrogen phosphide gas concentration is at or below 0.1 ppm in the structure.
+If entry into the fumigation zone is required, appropriate respiratory protection OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm MUST be worn until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
 When required, gas concentration readings may be taken using low level detector tubes or electronic metering devices to ensure safety of personnel who enter the fumigated site and the fumigation zone.
 Refer to the section on RESPIRATORY PROTECTION and APPLICATOR AND WORKER EXPOSURE. - 10.
-Collect the spent Fumi-Cel® plates and Fumi-Strip for disposal, with or without further deactivation, following directions given under Section 14, DISPOSAL. - 11.
-Remove fumigation warning placards when the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone (see Section 10, PLACARDING OF FUMIGATION AREAS).
+Collect the spent Phostoxin® Prepac Ropes for disposal, with or without further deactivation, following directions given under Section 15, DISPOSAL. - 11.
+Remove fumigation warning placards when the fumigated site has been aerated and the hydrogen phosphide gas level is at or below 0.1 ppm in the fumigated site and the fumigation zone (see Section 10, PLACARDING OF FUMIGATION AREAS).